 She assists clients at each level of design patent prosecution, ensuring thorough and efficient claim protection.
 Alisa's practice also includes post-allowance support, such as client advocacy and dispute resolution when infringement or enforcement needs may arise.

-Ms. Abbott draws on several years of intellectual property and design patent experience.
-Prior to joining Banner & Witcoff, she practiced at a boutique intellectual property firm advising one of the world’s largest electronics manufacturers on both foreign and domestic design procurement and prosecution.
+Alisa draws on several years of intellectual property and design patent experience.
+Prior to joining Banner Witcoff, she practiced at a boutique intellectual property firm advising one of the world’s largest electronics manufacturers on both foreign and domestic design procurement and prosecution.

-Ms. Abbott has written articles addressing issues related to design patent rights, including co-authoring an article entitled, "Clarifying Multi-Embodiment And Single-View Design Filings" in Law360, and a chapter entitled “Protecting and Enforcing Design Rights in the United States” for World Trademark Review‘s Designs: A Global Guide in 2018 and 2019.
+She has written articles addressing issues related to design patent rights, including co-authoring an article entitled, "Clarifying Multi-Embodiment And Single-View Design Filings" in Law360, and a chapter entitled, “Protecting and Enforcing Design Rights in the United States,” for World Trademark Review‘s Designs: A Global Guide in 2018 and 2019.
 She also penned the U.S. chapter for Lexology Getting the Deal Through: Designs 2021, and has served as a contributing author for several editions of Bloomberg BNA's Drafting Patents for Litigation and Licensing.

 Alisa graduated from the University of Virginia with a Bachelor of Arts degree, double-majoring in American Studies and Religious Studies.
 During her undergraduate career, she was an executive board member of the largest student-service organization on grounds.

 She earned her J.D. from Washington & Lee University, focusing the majority of her practicum-based studies on intellectual property coursework.
 Throughout law school, Alisa was actively involved in community service.
 As a third-year law student, she served as president of the Women’s Law Student Organization, as well as a court appointed special advocate.
 Upon graduation, Alisa received recognition for exceptional law-related service.

 University of Virginia

 - District of Columbia Court of Appeals